-Paris Itinerary 4 days – Planning a trip to Paris
+Arriving in Paris – Planning a trip to Paris

-There are three airports in Paris – Charles de Gaulle International Airport, Orly Airport and Beauvais-Tille Airport.
+There are three airports in Paris France – Charles de Gaulle International Airport, Orly Airport, and Beauvais-Tille Airport.

 - Charles de Gaulle International Airport is the main airport in Paris and it is located about 45 minutes from the city center.
-You will most likely fly in to this airport if travelling from North America or Asia.
-We arrived at the Charles de Gaulle aiport and took the RER to reach the 15th arrondissement, where our hotel was.
-From the airport you pay 10 Euros to take the RER train to multiple locations in the city.
+You will most likely fly into this airport if traveling from North America or Asia.
+We arrived at the Charles de Gaulle airport and took the RER to reach the 15th arrondissement, where our hotel was.
+From the airport, you pay 10 Euros to take the RER train to multiple locations in the city.
 You will always see a HUGE line-up at the ticket counter, but trust me, the lines move very fast.
 If in a hurry, you can always book an airport shuttle or transfer

 Paris Accommodation Guide – Paris Hotels